Products

 Keep humans in the loop

-AI can surface patterns, but operational decisions still need context:
+AI can surface patterns, but operational decisions still need context.
+For example:

 • Validate that outreach messages align with your clinical policies and patient expectations